Consider it the Challenge of 2020: It’s likely easier to put lipstick on a ferret than it is to get some kids to wear face coverings.

 “Whenever we go anywhere, I keep telling her, ‘Don’t take off your mask, only play with Mommy,’” said Elmore, whose family has a history of medical conditions.
 “I started saying it to her back in April, and now she repeats it back to me.
 She used to think I was ‘mean’ when I asked her to wear one.
 Now she gets it.
 She wears it without giving me an attitude.
 It’s like it finally sunk in.
 Thank goodness.”

-Matt Villano is a writer and editor based in Healdsburg, California.
-He and his wife are maniacal about getting their three daughters (ages 11, 8, and 4) to wear masks in public.
-To their credit, the girls cooperate every time.
+Matt Villano is a writer and editor based in Healdsburg, California. who is maniacal about getting his three daughters to wear masks.